gmih/gmih.github.io/pages/about/index.md

 Legionnaire, Citizen, and Social Alts.

 ### Gladiator
 Gladiators are new guild members who are trialing to become Legionnaires.
-They can become official guild members after 2 raids, and then move into Legionnaire rank after a 2 raid probationary period.
+After a month probationary period, they can become full-fledged Legionnaires.